 Steps to install windows 10 in Ubuntu KVM.

-In my PC i am using Ubuntu version 20.04 so enter the below commands to install KVM on ubuntu machine.
+On my PC I am using Ubuntu version 20.04 so enter the below commands to install KVM on an ubuntu machine.
+The Same command can be used with as well.

 sudo apt update sudo apt install qemu-kvm bridge-utils virt-manager libosinfo-bin -y